microsoft/openshift-rhsummit-lab/labDocs/Part0.md

 Doing so will ensure that you have Cloud Shell properly set up in your Azure Account.

-Once you have signed up for Azure and redeemed your Azure Pass, go to (http://portal.azure.com) and click on the Shell icon on top of the portal page
+Once you have signed up for Azure and redeemed your Azure Pass, go to (http://portal.azure.com) and click on the Shell icon on top of the portal page.
+You will be asked to select your account.

 ![sd](screenshots/0.3.1.png)